Spain beset by bank crisis, downgrades, bond pressure

 MADRID Spain's borrowing costs shot up at a bond auction on Thursday and its troubled banks suffered a double blow, with shares in part-nationalised Bankia diving and 16 lenders - including the euro zone's biggest - having their credit ratings cut.

-Official data confirmed Spain was back in recession and a newspaper reported a big outflow of deposits from Bankia (BKIA.MC), but the government said it had taken a fundamental step to strengthen Spain's credibility by agreeing big budget cuts with the country's free-spending regions.
+Official data confirmed Spain was back in recession and a newspaper reported a big outflow of deposits from Bankia, but the government said it had taken a fundamental step to strengthen Spain's credibility by agreeing big budget cuts with the country's free-spending regions.

-Moody's Investors Service cut the long-term debt and deposit ratings of the 16 Spanish banks, including Banco Santander (SAN.MC), the euro zone's largest, saying the government's ability to support some banks had weakened.
+Moody's Investors Service cut the long-term debt and deposit ratings of the 16 Spanish banks, including Banco Santander, the euro zone's largest, saying the government's ability to support some banks had weakened.

 Spain's banks, saddled with bad loans after a property boom collapsed, lie at the heart of the euro zone crisis as markets fear any major rescue would strain Madrid's already stretched finances and possibly require an international bailout.